AustralianBioCommons/how-to-doc-guidelines/pages/04_update_files.md

 ---

-### 2. Update the recommended files
+## Update recommended files

-The files that we recommend you always include are detailed below.
+The files that we recommend you always include are detailed below:

 | File | Purpose  | What you need to do!                                                                                                                                                                                                                                            |
 |------|----------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|